 We all have days where we deal with pain.
 Think back to when you pulled your back or pushed yourself a little too hard during a workout.
-The pain of any intensity can interfere with your daily schedule.
+Pain of any intensity can interfere with your daily schedule.
 Many of us take some time to recuperate from the pain.
 Unfortunately, a short recovery rest is not a reality for millions of Americans.

 Chronic pain conditions force patients to experience constant or consistent pain.
 For these individuals, there is no “recovery day.”
 Living in pain is an unfortunate reality.
 Deepening on the severity of the pain one deals with could mean that you need to make some profound lifestyle changes.
 While certain conditions may control what you can do, you shouldn’t let them dictate your life.

 Treating chronic pain

 While many chronic pain conditions have no cure, this doesn’t mean patients are helpless.
 There are many techniques a patient can use to improve their condition.
 While some of these include lifestyle changes or alternative treatments, many individuals use medications to directly treat their symptoms.